vpKumaravel/NEAR/README.md

-# NEAR - Neonatal EEG Artifact Removal
+# NEAR - Newborn EEG Artifact Removal

 This is a public repository of NEAR, an artifact removal pipeline for human newborn EEG data. <br />

 There are two ways to install NEAR bad channel detection tool: <br />

 1) Use EEGLAB GUI (File - Manage EEGLAB Extensions - Search for **NEAR_ChannelReject v1.0** - Install/Update) (OR)
-2) Download the project as .zip file.
-Extract the .zip file and place the folder "NEAR_ChannelRejection-master" in your EEGLAB/Plugins folder.
+2) Download .zip file [here](https://github.com/vpKumaravel/detectbadchannelLOF/archive/refs/heads/main.zip).
+Extract it and place the folder "NEAR_ChannelRejection-master" in your EEGLAB/Plugins folder.

 Installation check: Type 'help pop_NEAR.m' in the command window.
 If there's no error, you're good to go. <br />

 Dependencies: <br />

-(1) EEGLAB Software <br />
+(1) EEGLAB Software (download [here](https://sccn.ucsd.edu/eeglab/download.php)) <br />
-(2) Statistics and Machine Learning Toolbox - for knnsearch
+(2) Statistics and Machine Learning Toolbox - to use the `knnsearch` function.

 # How to use NEAR Channel Rejection Tool (9/2/2022) <br />